gbdev/gb-asm-tutorial/src/cheatsheet.md

 ld [wShadowOAM], a
 ```

-## Miscellanea
+## Miccelaneous

 ### How to Save Data

-TODO - i'm so ignorant on this topic, i'll place the little i've learned anyways.
+If you want to save data in your game your game's header needs to specify the correct mbc/cartridge type, and it needs to have a non-zero SRAM size.
+This should be done in your makefile by passing special parameters to [rgbfix](https://rgbds.gbdev.io/docs/v0.6.1/rgbfix.1).

+- Use the  `-m` or `--mbc-type` parameters to set the mbc/cartidge type, 0x147, to a given value from 0 to 0xFF.
+[More Info](https://gbdev.io/pandocs/The_Cartridge_Header.html#0147--cartridge-type)
+- Use the  `-r` or `--ram-size` parameters to set the RAM size, 0x149, to a given value from 0 to 0xFF.
+[More Info](https://gbdev.io/pandocs/The_Cartridge_Header.html#0149--ram-size).

 To save data you need to store variables in Static RAM.
+This is done by creating a new SRAM "SECTION".
+[More Info](https://rgbds.gbdev.io/docs/v0.6.1/rgbasm.5#SECTIONS)

 ```rgbasm, linenos
 SECTION "SaveVariables", SRAM